ubilab-escape/ai-server/Puzzle 1 Maze/README.md

 ### Work done and on-going
 - [x] Create plan of implementation
-- [ ] Create maps
+- [x] Create maps
 - [x] Implement maze game class
-- [ ] Implement MQTT connecction and control
+- [x] Implement MQTT connecction and control
-- [x] Implement chidish mode ~~for very stupid players~~
-- [ ] Implement nightmare mode for crazy people
-- [ ] Implement button control
+- [x] Implement button control
-- [ ] Implement comfortable high-level interface for the library
-- [ ] Make the greates poster with map and instructions
+- [x] Make the poster with map and instructions

-Chidish mode is a super easy mode, where all walls are visible.
-Can be enabled after several fails.

-Nightmare mode is an nightmare mode.
-Instead of using existing maps they will be randomly generated.
-Only luck will help you.

 ## Compilation of the project